emilyzhu44/Montgomery-County-Vehicle-Analysis-in-Tableau/README.md

-# Montgomery County Car Crash Analysis (Tableau Project)
+# Montgomery County, Maryland Car Crash Dashboard (Tableau)

 ## Project Overview
 This project analyzes vehicle collision data from **Montgomery County, Maryland** using **Tableau** to uncover insights about road conditions, driver behavior, and vehicle attributes that contribute to crashes.